Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 \end{equation}\\\
 \text{with } H\in\mathbb{R}^{d\times d}, A\in\mathbb{R}^{n_\text{eq}\times d}, C\in\mathbb{R}^{n_\text{in}\times d}, b\in\mathbb{R}^{n_\text{eq}}, u\in\mathbb{R}^{n_\text{in}}.
 $$
-H is a real symmetric positive semi-definite matrix. d is the problem dimension (i.e., the number of primal variables), while n_eq and n_in are the numbers of equality and inequality constraints respectively.
+H is a real symmetric positive semi-definite matrix. d is the problem dimension (i.e., the number of primal variables), while n_eq and n_in are the numbers of equality and inequality constraints, respectively.

-For linearly constrained convex optimization problems such as \eqref{eq:QP}, strong duality holds and the associated KKT conditions are necessary and sufficient for ensuring a primal-dual point (x,y,z) to be optimal (see, e.g.,[Section 5.2.3](https://web.stanford.edu/~boyd/cvxbook/)} and [Section 2, page 5](https://web.stanford.edu/~boyd/papers/pdf/osqp.pdf) for more details).
+For linearly constrained convex optimization problems such as \eqref{eq:QP}, strong duality holds, and the associated KKT conditions are necessary and sufficient for ensuring a primal-dual point (x,y,z) to be optimal (see, e.g.,[Section 5.2.3](https://web.stanford.edu/~boyd/cvxbook/)} and [Section 2, page 5](https://web.stanford.edu/~boyd/papers/pdf/osqp.pdf) for more details).
 For \eqref{eq:QP}, the KKT system is given by the set of equations:

 $$\begin{equation}\label{qp:kkt}\tag{KKT}